-- Encourage kids to “dream within their comfort zone” about the things they would like to do in their birth country; don’t discourage anything.
+- Encourage adoptees to dream within their comfort zone about the things they would like to do in their birth country; don’t discourage anything.

-- Families need to be deliberate about exposing their children to poverty, discussing it and disassociating it with people of color.
-Without that step, kids may arrive in their birth country and decide the only place poverty is an issue is in their birth country, and the pain of that goes to the core of the child’s being.
+- Adoptees and their families need to be deliberate about exposing themselves to poverty, discussing it and disassociating it with people of color.
+Without that step, adoptees may arrive in their birth country and decide the only place poverty is an issue is in their birth country.
+The pain associated with that goes to the core of an adoptee.

-- Families need to be knowledgeable about cultural similarities and differences, and help their children understand them.
-Without this step, serious misunderstandings can arise that feel very hurtful to the child.
+- Adoptees and their families need to be knowledgeable about cultural similarities and differences.
+Without this step, serious misunderstandings can arise that feel very hurtful to the adoptee.

 No one knows where the road leads….
-Until we are “living the moment,” it is impossible to know what will unfold.
+Until we are living the moment, it is impossible to know what will unfold.
 There are times when a file is opened, for example, and information is shared that is inconsistent with what the family was told upon adoption.
 Sometimes there is a change in the child’s birth date, or perhaps a different spelling of a name, or the notation of siblings.
 Sometimes the new information goes well beyond that.
-Even “minor” changes tend to be major changes for kids because “changing their story” can be deeply unsettling.
+Even minor changes tend to be major changes for adoptees because changing their story can be deeply unsettling.

-Sometimes the road goes in a different direction all together—families sometimes find the orphanage, or the child’s file no longer exists, or the “keeper” of the file is unwilling to share information.
-Occasionally, caregivers or others who are scheduled to meet the family don’t show up for a variety of reasons, all of them very difficult for a child to understand.
+Sometimes the road goes in a different direction all together—families sometimes find the orphanage, or the adoptee’s file no longer exists, or the keeper of the file is unwilling to share information.
+Occasionally, caregivers or others who are scheduled to meet the adoptee don’t show up for a variety of reasons, all of them very difficult for an adoptee to understand.

 Sometimes a lot more information suddenly becomes available.
-Many years ago, a fourteen-year-old girl and her family were traveling.
+Many years ago, a fourteen-year-old girl and her family were traveling with Korean Ties.
 Her file read that she had been found on the doorstep of an orphanage, nothing more.
-The family visited the orphanage expecting simply to “be” in the place their daughter lived prior to her adoption.
+The family visited the orphanage expecting simply to be in the place their daughter lived prior to her adoption–profoundly significant all on its own.
 When they arrived, a worker opened her file and said, “What was in your records was incorrect.
 In fact, your birth father brought you here, and he still lives here.
 Would you like me to call him?”

-You can imagine the excitement and anxiety the family felt.
+You can imagine the excitement and anxiety in the room.
 This story is uncommon, but not unique.
-One of the hardest things we do is to try to help families understand that they may learn nothing new, or everything they have ever wondered about.
-This level of uncertainty can be very hard for children and parents to deal with.
+One of the hardest things we do is to try to help adoptees and families understand that they may learn nothing new, or everything they have ever wondered about.
+This level of uncertainty can be very hard for adoptees and parents to deal with.

-Search issues: Many kids are not ready (and may never be ready) to do a birth parent search, but are still “in search” of many important things like culture, language, social norms, how they “fit” and so forth.
-Searching is complex because parents are trying to do the right thing, but unsure what the right thing is.
-Some parents don’t want to take on a role they feel should be their child’s, but on the other hand, they don’t want “the trail to grow cold.”
-They may want to gather as much information as they can so that if and when their child has an interest, they can provide as much help as possible.
+Search issues: Many adoptees are not ready (and may never be ready) to do a birth parent search, but are still in search of many important things like culture, language, social norms, belonging and so forth.
+When parents are involved in searching, it is is complex because most parents are trying to do the right thing, but unsure what the right thing is.
+Some parents don’t want to take on a role they feel should be their child’s, but on the other hand, they don’t want the trail to grow cold.
+They may want to gather as much information as they can so if and when their child has an interest, they can provide as much help as possible.
 They worry, “If I don’t, will my child be angry that I didn’t try when I had the chance?
 Or, if I do, will my child be angry that I opened a door they didn’t want to go through?”
-These are sensitive issues we help each family must work through.
+These are sensitive issues we help each family work through.

 - At what age would I like my child to know that the people with whom she shares her heritage are warm, wonderful, genuine people?

-- At what age would I like to give my child the experiences and tools she needs to form a healthy identity, integrating the culture she was born into and the culture she lives in?
+- At what age would I like to give my child the experiences and tools she may need to form a healthy identity, integrating the culture she was born into and the culture she lives in?

-The answers to these questions will be different for every family and every child.
-To gain other insight, we invite you to read, “What Age Is the Right Age?”
+The answers to these questions will be different for every family and every adoptee.

 A homeland journey is wonderful, but complex.
-As you are considering whether or when to take your child to visit their birth country, thinking through the complexities is essential to creating a positive experience that builds a strong sense of self, community, and connection.
+As you are considering whether or when to embark on this important life experience in adoption, thinking through the complexities is essential to creating a positive experience that builds a strong sense of self, community, and connection.